timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 ![Made it to the top](https://cdn.jeeveshikedthepct.com/images/d7da3dc6-5b96-481f-a10f-cd7de7a37600.jpeg)

 Once I returned to Crabtree Meadow, I briefly reunited with Cool Rocks before I weakly attempted to continue to the PCT.
-I hiked a few miles on my own before setting up camp.
+I hiked a few miles on my own before setting up camp alone.

-The next day grew even colder, cold enough to kill Ant Man's phone, and we trudged on towards Forester Pass, the highest point directly on the PCT.
+The next day grew even colder, cold enough to kill Ant Man's phone, and after I caught up to the group, we trudged on towards Forester Pass, the highest point directly on the PCT.
 The stunning views from the top rewarded us for the day, while I tried not to think about how I only had one more meal in my pack, with no other food.

 ![Gorgeous views in every direction](https://cdn.jeeveshikedthepct.com/images/3b814eb1-1cca-4018-9c60-3cf023f06a00.jpeg)